-The specific areas of work undertaken by the audit committee in 2021/22 and up to the date of the approval of the financial statements are:
+The specific areas of work undertaken by the audit committee in 2022/23 and up to the date of the approval of the financial statements are:

-- Assessed the performance of the internal and external audit function - Approved a policy for the appointment of the auditors - Received the Financial Statements, including Management Representation Letter, Fraud and Irregularity Report and RSAQ along with the recommendations and advice of the External Auditors and considered the audit outcomes for onward recommendation for approval by the Corporation - Considered the scope of work of the internal auditors for recommendation to the Board for approval and received the subsequent reports, - Reports received in 2021/22 included the following reports from the internal auditors: - o an annual review of 2020/21, - o a review of recommendations made in 2020/21, - Review of Financial Controls. - o IT Data Security. - o Commercial Income Review, - o Student Journey Review. - o Safeguarding review, - o Apprenticeships Delivery Model Review, - o GDPR - o HR and Payroll - Considered the outcomes and monitored management action against the recommendations - Recommended to the Corporation the appointment of a new internal audit firm for 2022/2023 - Received and recommended for approval the Whistle Blowing and Fraud Policies - Received the GDPR report and reviewed the data protection policies - Received and reviewed updated regulatory information incl.
-ACOP updates and NAO reports - Considered the co-ordination of the auditors - A review of its Terms of Reference including recommending relevant updates to the Corporation for approval - Undertook an assessment of the Committee's own performance against its terms of reference - Recommended to the Corporation the annual report of the Audit Committee
+- Assessed the performance of the internal and external audit function - Appointment of an financial statements auditor (external audit service) - Received the Financial Statements, including Management Representation Letter, Fraud and Irregularity Report and RSAQ along with the recommendations and advice of the External Auditors and considered the audit outcomes for onward recommendation for approval by the Corporation - Considered the scope of work of the internal auditors for recommendation to the Board for approval and received the subsequent reports, - Reports received in 2022/23 included the following reports from the internal auditors: - o an annual review of 2021/22, - o a review of recommendations made in 2021/2022 and 2022/23. - o Internal Audit Report Apprenticeship Delivery Model (including follow up) - Internal Audit Report on Cyber Security - Marketing and Progression - Learner Numbers - Student Voice - Credit Card - o Performance Management - Considered the outcomes and monitored management action against the recommendations - Received and recommended for approval the Whistle Blowing and Fraud Policies - Received reports and policies relating to GDPR and data protection - Received and reviewed updated regulatory information incl.
+ACOP, FPH, CAD and the considered the implications of the ONS reclassification of colleges - Received the outcomes of external audits, including LCR devolved funding review and JCQ inspection - Considered the co-ordination of the auditors - A review of its Terms of Reference including recommending relevant updates to the Corporation for approval - Undertook an assessment of the Committee's own performance against its terms of reference - Recommended to the Corporation the annual report of the Audit Committee